SECTION 1 - INTRODUCTION

 5.10 - Stacking

-Stacking is the unauthorized manipulation of the VIMA compensation system and/or the marketing plan in order to trigger commissions or cause a promotion off a downline Associate in an unearned manner.
+Stacking is the unauthorized manipulation of the VIMA compensation system and/or the marketing plan in order to trigger commissions or cause a promotion off a downline independent business owner in an unearned manner.
 One example of stacking occurs when a sponsor places participants under an inactive downline participant (who may not know or have any relationship with the clients) in order to trigger unearned qualification for commissioning.
-Another example of stacking is the manipulative placement of Associates within a downline organization in order to trigger a promotion.
-Stacking is unethical and unacceptable behavior, and as such, it is a punishable offense with measures up to and including the termination of the Associate’s positions of all individuals found to be directly involved.
+Another example of stacking is the manipulative placement of independent business owners within a downline organization in order to trigger a promotion.
+Stacking is unethical and unacceptable behavior, and as such, it is a punishable offense with measures up to and including the termination of the independent business owner’s positions of all individuals found to be directly involved.

 5.12 - Succession